Miamisburg, Ohio: Education

 Miamisburg is ranked third in the Dayton Area for the best academic rate scores.
 Miamisburg has won the "Excellent District Award" in 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2010, and 2011.
 For 2012, the district has been awarded the coveted "Excellent with Distinction" status.
 Miamisburg High School was recognized as a National Blue Ribbon School of Excellence in 1997.
 Both Wantz Middle School (closed; 2011) and Kinder Elementary were awarded Blue Ribbon Awards in the early 21st century.

 After three failed attempts, voters passed a US$78.5 million bond issue on March 4, 2008.
 The bond issued raised $23 million for a large-scale addition and renovation project at Miamisburg High School and $31 million for the construction of Miamisburg Middle School, grades 6–8, which opened in August 2011.
 In addition, the bond issue included $11 million for Jane Chance Elementary School, the district's seventh K-5 facility, which opened in August 2010.
 Also included was $11 million for an addition/renovation project at historic Kinder Elementary School and $4 million in various improvements to Bauer, Bear, Mark Twain, and Mound elementary schools, including renovated administration spaces, enhanced security and safety features, as well as a project at Mound Elementary School for a new playground, student drop-off area, and redesigned parking lots.

 Unrelated to the March 2008 bond issue but constructed simultaneously is Maddux-Lang Primary School, on the campus of Jane Chance Elementary School at Wood and Crains Run roads.
 Maddux-Lang, the district's $2 million preschool facility, was funded entirely through Transportation District Improvement funds related to the new Austin Boulevard interchange.

 In addition to the public school district in Miamisburg, the city is also the home to the West Campus of Bishop Leibold School, a private catholic school named after Paul Francis Leibold.
-The West Campus of Bishop Leibold School deals with preschool through the third grade, while its East Campus in Miami Township deals with the fourth grade through the eight grade.
+The West Campus of Bishop Leibold School deals with preschool through the second grade, while its East Campus in Miami Township deals with the third grade through the eight grade.
 Bishop Leibold School was awarded the National Blue Ribbon Award in 2008.
-Bishop Leibold has also been working to improve its STEM education and as a result has been awarded along with its teachers the Governor's Thomas Edison Award for Excellence in STEM Education four school years in a row (2010-2014).
-In its most recent school year for receiving the award (2013-2014) it was the only Dayton-area grade school to be recognized.
+Bishop Leibold has also been working to improve its STEM education and as a result has been awarded along with its teachers the Governor's Thomas Edison Award for Excellence in STEM Education four school years in a row (2010–2014).
+In its most recent school year for receiving the award (2013–2014) it was the only Dayton-area grade school to be recognized.

 Miamisburg has a public library, a branch of the Dayton Metro Library.

 Media

 Miamisburg is in the circulation area of the Dayton Daily News, and it publishes the Miamisburg/West Carrollton News.
-The city has a local radio station, WFCJ 93.7 – Christian (WFJC Inspiration).
+The city has a local radio station, WFCJ 93.7 – Christian (WFCJ Inspiration).